Healthy Encores Lifestyle Festival

 - Ages 25-64

-- Health Maintenance Organizations (HMOs) do not exist in the Virgin Islands.
-Medicaid managed care is also non-existent in the territory.
-The Government of the Virgin Islands, as the largest employer, offers health insurance coverage to its employees.
+- The Government of the Virgin Islands, as the largest employer, offers health insurance coverage to its employees.
 Health insurance fees and increased costs of health insurance continue to be a barrier for low-income families.

 - Diabetes in the Virgin Islands affects more Black and Hispanic residents and is more common in older adults and persons with lower education and income levels.